Being in a foreign country has its particular challenges -- and, yes, for all its similarities to America, Canada is still a foreign country.

 At some point, probably after Bailey's death on April 7, 1992 at age 88, someone discovered that there was never a retirement ceremony for his number or for Barilko's.
 So, on October 17, 1992, the night of the Leafs' 1st home game of the next season, banners with those numbers were raised to the rafters at Maple Leaf Gardens.
 In 2000, the brand-new Air Canada Centre hosted the All-Star Game, and those banners, and the newly-announced league-wide retirement for Number 99 of Wayne Gretzky, were raised.

-The honorees (or, since this is the British Commonwealth, "honourees") are:
+The honorees (or, since this is the British Commonwealth, "honourees"), along with the 2 previously mentioned, 18 of them with 12 numbers, are:

 * 1, goaltenders Walter "Turk" Broda, 1937-52; and Johnny Bower, 1959-70.